kabrap/hugo-personal-site/content/about/index.md

 I’m the Head Teaching Assistant for [The Data Mine](https://datamine.purdue.edu/) at Purdue.

-I’m currently interning in the Platform team at [Zylo](https://zylo.com/) as a Software Engineering Intern.

-I will join [Rosen Center for Advanced Computing - Purdue](https://www.rcac.purdue.edu/) as a NSF Undergraduate Researcher in August.
+I'm currently working on a NSF-funded research project with [I-Guide](https://iguide.illinois.edu/) at UIUC and [Rosen Center for Advanced Computing](https://www.rcac.purdue.edu/) at Purdue.

 I will graduate from Purdue in [May 2024](https://www.tickcounter.com/countdown/4277668/pks-graduation) with a BS in Computer Science and BS in Statistics (Data Science) and a minor in Economics.